Faculty Search Activities Guide

 If the employment offer is accepted, the background check is carried out by the vendor engaged by Human Resources for this purpose.
-All offers are contingent on successfully passing a background check.
+All offers are contingent on successfully passing a background check and compliance with the University's vaccination policy.
 The background check is comprehensive and includes criminal, financial, professional, and educational checks.
 The associate provost for Academic Personnel will provide template offer letters that must be used for tenure-track appointments.

 Closing the Search